awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

   1. Lock and flush each of your Aria tables\.

-  1. Create a snapshot of your DB instance\.
+  1. Create a snapshot of your DB instance or Multi\-AZ DB cluster\.
 When the snapshot has completed, release the locks and resume activity on the Aria tables\.
 These steps force Aria to flush data stored in memory to disk, thereby ensuring a clean start when you restore from a DB snapshot\.